Ella Arcangel: Ballad of Tooth and Claw

-Ella Arcangel: Awit ng Pangil at Kuko, also known as Ella Arcangel: Ballad of Tooth and Claw in English, is an upcoming Philippine adult animated urban fantasy supernatural horror film based on a 2017 komik Ella Arcangel by Julius Villanueva.
+Ella Arcangel: Awit ng Pangil at Kuko, also known as Ella Arcangel: Ballad of Tooth and Claw in English, is an upcoming Philippine adult animated urban fantasy supernatural horror film based on the 2017 komik Ella Arcangel by Julius Villanueva.
 The film revolves a young mambabarang named Ella, who has a supernatural abilities with dark magic to fight both humans and mythical monsters in the city to protect her community.

 The film is directed by Mervin Malonzo in his directorial debut, co-written with Villanueva, with Manny Angeles and Avid Liongoren served as producers under Rocketsheep Studio.
-It is the first animated feature film co-produced and distributed by GMA Pictures, slated to release theatrically on an unspecified date of 2026.
+Alongside the docudrama 58th, it is one of the first animated features co-produced and distributed by GMA Pictures, slated to release theatrically on an unspecified date of 2026.

 Premise

 Ella Arcangel, a 12 year old girl from the slums of Manila, succeeds her grandmother in battling supernatural entities that trouble the community.
 As Ella grapples with her new role, a monster surfaces and becomes the likely culprit to the death of the family of her playmate.
 Meanwhile, the government’s drug war presses on – making Ella question who she’s really up against and who the real monsters are.